oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 ## Trends in Affordability and Inflation
 ![TableauDashScreenshots/newaffordability.png](TableauDashScreenshots/newaffordability.png)
 *The Changes in Affordability and Inflation for Mexico, Canada, and the United States.
 Shown with changes in inflation is the prevalence of the affordability of a healthy diet.
 Recently, inflation underwent drastic decreases, while a healthy diet has generally decreased in affordability.
 Data taken from Faostat.
-Only data from 2017 to 2023 was available for metrics relating to affordability*
+Only data from 2017 to 2023 was available for metrics relating to affordability.
+Tableau Link: https://public.tableau.com/views/AffordabilityandInflation/affordabilityandinflation?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link*

 Four different measurements were used to determine the affordability of a healthy diet based on the local currency, affordability of a healthy diet based on the purchasing power of an individual, prevalence of unaffordability, and a count for the number of people incapable of affording a healthy diet.
 Across all metrics, Mexico had the highest costs of a healthy diet and the highest rates of individuals unable to afford a healthy diet, reaching a peak of about 37.10 million people in 2020, or approximately 30% of the population.
 Further review reveals that all countries show continuing trends of price increases of a healthy diet.
 Canada and the United States show marginal increments (1.10 to 1.20 and 16.20 to 16.30, respectively) in the amount of people incapable of affording a healthy diet, but Mexico has reduced the amount of people by about 9 million.